Usagi8P/evo_algorithm/README.md

-# evo_algorithim
+# Evolutionary Algorithm
-A framework for running evolutionary algorithm
+A framework for running evolutionary algorithm.